shimaore/astonishing-competition/test/rating.coffee.md

         await sleep 1000

         debug 'ctx.session.rated', ctx.session.rated
+        ctx.session.rated.should.have.property 'params'
+        ctx.session.rated.params.should.have.property 'carrier'
+        ctx.session.rated.params.carrier.should.equal ctx.session.gateway

         ctx.session.rated.should.have.property 'carrier'
-        ctx.session.rated.params.carrier.should.equal ctx.session.gateway
         ctx.session.rated.carrier.should.have.property 'currency', 'EUR'
+        ctx.session.rated.carrier.should.have.property 'duration', 33
+        ctx.session.rated.carrier.should.have.property 'amount', 0.55

+        ctx.session.rated.should.have.property 'client'
+        ctx.session.rated.client.should.have.property 'currency', 'EUR'
         ctx.session.rated.client.should.have.property 'duration', 33
         ctx.session.rated.client.should.have.property 'amount', 7

-        ctx.session.rated.carrier.should.have.property 'duration', 33
-        ctx.session.rated.carrier.should.have.property 'amount', 0.55

         ctx.should.have.property('tag').that.is.a.string